Benoy Choudhury

 Benoy Choudhury (14 January 1911 – 6 May 2000) was an Indian revolutionary freedom fighter and politician, belonging to the CPI(M), who played a major role in land reforms in the Indian state of West Bengal.

 Early life

-He passed matriculation from Burdwan Municipal High School and Intermediate in Science from Serampore College, under the University of Calcutta.
+He was From a Mahishya family, He passed matriculation from Burdwan Municipal High School and Intermediate in Science from Serampore College, under the University of Calcutta.
 As a student at the age of thirteen, Chowdhury joined the Indian freedom movement, joining the Indian National Congress party in 1924 along with his friend Saroj Mukherjee.
 He joined the Jugantar group in 1928 and was in jail before he could sit for his B.A. examination.
 While studying in Serampore College, he and Saroj Mukherjee became acquainted with Dr. Bhupendranath Datta and Communist leaders Muzaffar Ahmed and Abdul Halim.

 Active in politics

 In 1930 he was sent to jail for his activities with Anushilan Samiti.
 Again in 1938 he was jailed for his involvement in Birbhum conspiracy case.
 He joined the Communist Party in 1938.